atmughrabi/AccelGraph/README.md

 * NOTE: You need CAPI environment setup on your machine.
 * [CAPI Education Videos](https://developer.ibm.com/linuxonpower/capi/education/)
 * We are not supporting CAPI SNAP since our graph processing suite heavily depends on accelerator-cache.
 SNAP does not support this feature yet.
-So if you are interested in streaming applications or do not benefit from caches SNAP is a candidate.
+So if you are interested in streaming applications or do not benefit from caches SNAP is a good candidate.
 * For Deeper understanding of the SNAP framework: https://github.com/open-power/snap
 * CAPI and SNAP on IBM developerworks: https://developer.ibm.com/linuxonpower/capi/
 * [IBM Developerworks Forum, tag CAPI_SNAP (to get support)](https://developer.ibm.com/answers/smartspace/capi-snap/index.html)